uli28/ng-dev/Labs/L2-Routing/readme.md

         ng g module [NAME] --route [ROUTE] --module [PARENT-MODULE]
         ```

+        >Note: To avoid a route conflict with the existing `food`-route in `app-routing.module.ts` you could use `food-v2` as input for the `--route` param.
+You can delete the old route later on.

     - Add the [FormsModule](https://angular.io/api/forms/FormsModule) to `food.module.ts` to support `ngModel`-binding

     - Move the three food components to the declarations of the new feature module, remove them from `app.module.ts`